afelten-Anses/QuickPhylo/README.md

 Workflow
 ========
 This workflow aims to faslty build a root tree with Mash and dendropy.
 To make the root tree, two methods are available : UPGMA and nNeighbourg-Joining.
-The script can takes in input assembly, reads (compressed or not) or sketch files.
+The script takes in input, assembly, reads (compressed or not) and sketch files.
 The Mash sketch function, sketch each fasta and fastq files into msh files.
-Then, the mash dist function create a distance matrix based on jaccard index at tsv format with previous sketch files and files already sketch.
+Then, the Mash dist function create a distance matrix based on jaccard index at tsv format with previous sketch files and files already sketch.
 Finally dendropy produce in output a newick file with the root tree.

 ![](workflow.JPG?raw=true "script workflow")

 Dependencies
 ============

-The script has been devlopped with python 2.7 (tested with 2.7.12)
+The script has been developped with python 2.7 (tested with 2.7.12)

 ## Expernal dependencies